What is radiotherapy?

 • these symptoms get worse.

 They may prescribe steroids to help improve your symptoms.
+Pneumonitis can happen during radiotherapy or within a few weeks of it finishing.

 Hair loss

-This only happens in the treatment area.
+Hair loss only happens in the treatment area.
 Men may lose hair on their chest, but it usually grows back.
 Occasionally hair loss is permanent.

 Late effects of radiotherapy for lung cancer

-Some possible late effects are:
+Some possible late effects after lung radiotherapy include the following:

-• a slight increase in the risk of heart problems, which might cause pain or tightness in the chest
+• A slight increase in the risk of heart problems, which might cause pain or tightness in the chest.

 About our information

 This information has been written, revised and edited by Macmillan Cancer Support’s Cancer Information Development team.
 It has been reviewed by expert medical and health professionals and people living with cancer.
-It has been approved by Senior Medical Editor, Dr David Gilligan, Consultant Clinical Oncologist.

 The language we use